Fillschjbo/quiz_app/README.md

 - Both did 50/50 on insert.py
 - init.sql

+###Fillip reflection
+This project went relatively smoothly, and with no major hiccups.
+My Role in the project was to create the database and stored procedures, connect the app to the database, display the questions and answers, the user input for answers and store the answers data for the results function.
+The database is set up to match the questions.json file, to make migration as simple as possible.
+It is comprised of a games table and a questions table.
+The app takes the game ID to get the requested game and then loops through and displays the questions one by one.
+It then appends an array that stores the question, the option answered, and the correct answer for later use.
+The app was first made to work with the provided JSON file, and was then converted to be used with the SQL database.
+I am overall pleased with how the final product came out, and with the collaboration with my team member, Truls.
+We are both familiar with using git and working on projects as a team, which significantly simplified our collaboration.

 ### Team Reflection
 We think this project was interesting, as we needed to combine all the things we learned so far.
-On the other hand, maby not the best tasks for a group project.
-In order for both to partake in the same task, we had to split the task in different functions.
+On the other hand, maybe not the best tasks for a group project.
+In order for both to partake in the same task, we had to split the task into different functions.
 This can be a bit challenging as it can lead to merge conflicts.
 It also makes the other person dependent on you finishing your task before continuing.
-In other words maby a bit "stagnated".
+In other words maybe a bit "stagnated".
 Fortunately we both worked efficiently, so it worked itself out nicely.

-Despite the things mentioned above, it went very smooth as a team.
+Despite the things mentioned above, it went very smoothly as a team.
 We communicated well, and both contributed to the task.
-Maby there is a better way for us to divide the tasks so it don´t feel so "stagnant", but it worked out ether way.
-We also have prior experience working together, witch probably helps as well.
+Maybe there is a better way for us to divide the tasks so it doesn´t feel so "stagnant", but it worked out either way.
+We also have prior experience working together, which probably helps as well.
 To sum it up, I think we did a good job and both did their part:)

 ## Acknowledgments
-- questions.json file form Gokstad Akademiet
+- questions.json file from Gokstad Akademiet